tusen-ai/naive-ui/src/select/demos/enUS/action.demo.md

 # Action Slot

-Is there anybody needs an action slot on a select menu?
+Is there anybody who needs an action slot on a select menu?

 ```html
 <n-select v-model:value="value" :options="options">